Larnach Castle And GardensCurrently Closed

 - Tags: Outdoors, Garden, Castle, Family And Kids, Architecture

-About Larnach Castle And Gardens, Dunedin
+Larnach Castle And Gardens - Review

 Built in the year 1871 by William Larnach (merchant and politician) for his beloved first wife Eliza, the Larnach Castle is New Zealand’s only castle.
 A majestic and magnificent piece of architecture, it took more than 200 workmen three years to build the Castle shell.
 Another 12 years were required to complete the beautiful interiors of the castle.
 William Larnach’s dream home features the finest materials from around the world.